-For an operative a minimum 3 years experience in general electrical installation practice.
+For an operative a minimum 3 years' experience in general electrical installation practice.

-For a responsible person a minimum 3 years experience in Hazardous Area installation practice.
+For a responsible person a minimum 3 years' experience in Hazardous Area installation practice.

-Competence in this unit shall be assessed either concurrently with or after Unit Ex 001 - Apply basic principles of protection in explosive atmospheres (see Annex A).
+Competence in this unit shall be assessed either concurrently with or after Unit Ex 001 - Principles of protection in explosive atmospheres knowledge (see Annex A).